krasimir/actml/README.md

 4. `<Greeting>` also has a function as child and it sends its result there which in our case is the full message to the user.
 5. `<Print>` just gets the message and prints it out in the console.

-__Here is a working [Codesandbox](https://codesandbox.io/s/341xn5vrlq) of the code above.__
+_Here is a working [Codesandbox](https://codesandbox.io/s/341xn5vrlq) of the code above._

-If you like what you see then I guess you should keep reading :smile:
+So, that is the concept of ActML.
+It allows us to define in a declarative fashion our business logic.
+Same as our UI.
+There is nothing (almost) imperative.
+In fact all the code that we pass to the `run` function is nothing but definitions of _what_ should happen.
+It is not saying _how_.
+This is extremely powerful concept because it shifts the responsibility to another level and makes the development a lot more easier.
+That is because we use composition over raw implementation.
+If you like this way of thinking then ActML may help you.

 ## What you need to use ActML